 Upon the completion of an AP course, you will be expected to take an AP exam.
 To pass an AP exam, you must score a 3, 4, or 5.
 You will receive a weighted high school credit if you successfully pass the class.
 You may also receive college credit if you pass the AP exam of at least a 3 or higher.
 Receiving college credit depends on the college or university of choice.
 Review the "College AP and Dual Credit Requirements" to see your school's requirement.

 Dual Credit Classes

-Dual credit courses are offered through our partnership with Cedar Valley College (CVC) in our Dallas County Community College District.
-Each course is taught by professors from CVC, or CHHS teachers who serve as adjunct professors on CVC's campus.
+Dual credit courses are offered through our partnership with Dallas County Community College District.
+Each course is taught by professors from DCCCD, or CHHS teachers who serve as adjunct professors on DCCCD's campus.
 Upon successfully completing the dual credit course, you will receive both high school and college credit for the course.
 Review the "College AP and Dual Credit Requirements" link to see your chosen university's requirements.
 It is important to remember, your college GPA starts as soon as you receive a grade for your first dual credit course.
 This GPA will follow you throughout the duration of your college or university career.